 Country singer Keith Urban was born in Whangarei, New Zealand, but migrated to Caboolture, Queensland, Australia, when he was two years old.

 When he was young, he took guitar lessons and started performing at local singing competitions.
-At age 16, he competed in the televised talent show “New Faces,” which gained him popularity in Australia.
+At age 16, he competed in the televised talent show New Faces, which gained him popularity in Australia.

 By 1990, he signed with EMI Australia and released his self-titled debut album a year later.
 He eventually moved to the US in 1992.
-He then released his debut American album, also called Keith Urban, in 1999, and produced hits like “It’s A Love Thing,” “Your Everything,” and “But For The Grace Of God.”
+He then released his debut American album, also called Keith Urban, in 1999, and produced hits like “It’s a Love Thing,” “Your Everything,” and “But for the Grace of God.”

 15. Daniel Johns

-He began to have an interest in music in his pre-teens, forming a band with school friends when he was only 12.
-The group was called The Innocent Criminals then, but it has since been renamed to what we know now as Silverchair.
+Former frontman of the rock band Silverchair Daniel Johns was born in New Castle, Australia.
+He began to have an interest in music in his pre-teens, forming a band with school friends when he was only 12 called The Innocent Criminals, which was renamed Silverchair.

 Summing Up Our List Of Great Australian Singers